What is a Customs exam charge?

-A Customs Exam charge is the fee incurred if a shipment is pulled for a Customs examination.
+If your shipment is pulled for a Customs examination you will be charged a Customs exam fee.
 The importer is liable for any Customs fees, including exams charges on shipments that are brought into the country.

 How does Customs decide what shipments to examine?

 The U.S. Customs selects shipments to examine with the help of their targeting system which applies a score to each shipment that comes in.
 If the score is above CBP’s standard, a further review of the shipment is conducted.

 While the exact procedures are unknown, CBP inspects newer importers at a higher frequency than they do with shippers who have more seniority.